Samir-Lora/Pok-mon-as-Files/README.md

-# Pokémon as Files - macOS File Provider Extension
+# Pokemon - macOS File Provider Extension

-A macOS application that displays Pokémon from the PokeAPI as files in Finder using a File Provider Extension.
+A macOS application that displays Pokemon from the PokeAPI as files in Finder using a File Provider Extension.

 ## Overview

-This application creates a virtual file system that shows the first 151 Pokémon from the PokeAPI as `.txt` files in Finder.
-The app runs in the background as a menu bar utility with options to connect/disconnect the file provider domain and refresh the Pokémon data.
+This application creates a virtual file system that shows the first 151 Pokemon from the PokeAPI as `.txt` files in Finder.
+The app runs in the background as a menu bar utility with options to connect/disconnect the file provider domain and refresh the Pokemon data.

 ## Features

 - **Menu Bar App**: No main window, operates entirely from the system menu bar
-- **File Provider Extension**: Creates a virtual "Pokémon Drive" visible in Finder
+- **File Provider Extension**: Creates a virtual "Pokemon Drive" visible in Finder
-- **PokeAPI Integration**: Fetches the first 151 Pokémon from https://pokeapi.co/api/v2/pokemon?limit=151
+- **PokeAPI Integration**: Fetches the first 151 Pokemon from https://pokeapi.co/api/v2/pokemon?limit=151
-- **Caching**: Stores Pokémon data using App Groups for offline access
+- **Caching**: Stores Pokemon data using App Groups for offline access
 - **Real-time Status**: Visual status indicator and detailed popover view

 ## Architecture

 ### Components

-1. **Main App (`Pokémon as Files.app`)**
+1. **Main App (`Pokemon.app`)**
    - Menu bar interface with status indicator
    - Domain management (connect/disconnect/refresh)
    - Status popover with connection details

 2. **File Provider Extension (`PokemonFileProviderExtension`)**
    - NSFileProviderReplicatedExtension implementation
-   - Virtual folder structure: Root > Pokémon > [pokemon files]
+   - Virtual folder structure: Root > Pokemon > [pokemon files]
-   - Enumeration of Pokémon as text files
+   - Enumeration of Pokemon as text files

 3. **Shared Components**
    - `PokemonModels.swift`: Data models for API responses and file items
-   - `PokeAPIService.swift`: Network service for fetching Pokémon data
+   - `PokeAPIService.swift`: Network service for fetching Pokemon data
    - `FileProviderDomainManager.swift`: Domain lifecycle management

 ## Project Structure

 ```
-Pokémon as Files/
+Pokemon/
-├── Pokémon as Files/                    # Main app target
+├── Pokemon/                    # Main app target
 │   ├── AppDelegate.swift                # Menu bar app setup
 │   ├── StatusViewController.swift       # Popover status view
 │   ├── Shared/                         # Shared code between app and extension